open/close all folders

 Ash: Now you'll have a bit part... in hell!

 - The Powder Gangers in Fallout: New Vegas are a gang of escaped convicts.
-They're probably the weakest faction in the game and play no role in the main storyline.
+They're probably the weakest faction in the game and play no role in the main story line, beyond being warm up for players at the beginning.

 - The general formula in the Touhou series is that the first two bosses will have absolutely nothing to do with the plot, and the third will actually kick the main plot off (either by being loyal to the villains or leading you to them).
 These bit part bosses are often quite popular (one eventually starred her own game!) and most of them are grouped together in fanworks.
 Exceptions to both rules exist though.